 Feel free to do the same, but if you don’t have a bottle to use, you can pick up a nice (cheap) glass bottle like this.

-Once you have your bottle, you’ll need bottled or filtered water.
+Once you have your supplies, you’ll need bottled or filtered water.
 I would suggest not using regular tap water for this since it will be going directly onto your skin.

 Remember, your skin is your biggest organ and you want to make sure you’re putting as few contaminants on it as possible!
 Try using distilled water or a purified bottled water.